Curriculum Learning: A Survey: Applications of Curriculum Learning

-{\bf Other tasks.} Tang et al.~\cite{tang2018attention} introduce an attention-guided curriculum learning framework to solve the task of joint classification and weakly supervised localization of thoracic diseases from chest X-rays.
+{\bf Other tasks.} Tang et al.~\citeyearpar{tang2018attention} introduce an attention-guided curriculum learning framework to solve the task of joint classification and weakly-supervised localization of thoracic diseases from chest X-rays.
 The level of disease severity defines the difficulty of the examples, with training commencing on the more severe samples, and continuing with moderate and mild examples.
 In addition to the severity of the samples, the authors use the classification probability scores of the current CNN classifier to guide the training to the more confident examples.

-Jim{\'e}nez-S{\'a}nchez et al.~\cite{jimenez2019medical} introduce an easy-to-hard curriculum learning approach for the classification of proximal femur fracture from X-ray images.
+Jim{\'e}nez-S{\'a}nchez et al.~\citeyearpar{jimenez2019medical} introduce an easy-to-hard curriculum learning approach for the classification of proximal femur fracture from X-ray images.
 They design two curriculum methods based on the class difficulty as labeled by expert annotators.
 The first methodology assumes that categories are equally spaced and uses the rank of each class to assign easiness weights.
-The second approach uses the agreement of clinical experts on the classification between two readings in order to assign the sampling probability.
+The second approach uses the agreement of expert human annotators in order to assign the sampling probability.
 Experiments show the superiority of the curriculum method over multiple baselines, including anti-curriculum designs.

-Oksuz et al.~\cite{oksuz2019automatic} employ a curriculum method to automatically detect the presence of motion-related artifacts in cardiac magnetic resonance cine images.
+Oksuz et al.~\citeyearpar{oksuz2019automatic} employ a curriculum method for automatically detecting the presence of motion-related artifacts in cardiac magnetic resonance images.
 They use an easy-to-hard curriculum batching strategy which compares favorably to the standard random approach and to an anti-curriculum methodology.
 The experiments are conducted by introducing synthetic artifacts with different corruption levels facilitating the easy-to-hard scheduling, from a high to a low corruption level.